sheisc/COMP9024/Trees/SelfBalancingBST/README.md

 In this project, its height is defined as follows.

-we define the height of an empty tree (NULL node) to be 0.
+- The height of an empty tree (NULL node) is defined to be 0.

-For a non-empty tree, the height is the maximum of the heights of its left and right subtrees, plus one (to account for the current node).
+- For a non-empty tree, the height is the maximum of the heights of its left and right subtrees, plus one (to account for the current node).

 ```sh
 If root is NULL